fredoliveira/commonplace/README.md

 Installing Commonplace is actually really easy - all you need is ruby (which if you're on a fairly recent mac, you already have).
 If you know your way around Apache, see the instructions below about Configuring apache.
 If you don't, here's what you do:

 * Clone Commonplace to your local machine `git clone git://github.com/fredoliveira/commonplace.git` or use the Download link on Github
-* Install the shotgun gem to run Commonplace easily with `gem install shotgun`
+* Install bundler, if you haven't got it yet `gem install bundler`
+* Using bundler, install Commonplace's dependencies with `bundle install`
 * You're ready to start using Commonplace

 ## Running Commonplace